Great Philippine eagle, monkey-eating eagle (Pithencophaga jefferyi)

 The largest eagle

-Today we are taking you on a journey to the distant Philippines.
-On these islands rules a bird, which can easily be described as the world’s largest bird of prey – an exceptional heir and successor of the Haast’s eagle (Harpagornis moorei)…
+Today, we are taking you on a journey to the distant Philippines.
+On these islands reigns a bird that can easily be described as one of the world’s largest birds of prey – an exceptional contemporary, though not a direct successor, of Haast’s eagle (Harpagornis moorei)…

 Classification